Apply for RMIT's Vice-Chancellor’s Research Fellowships

 You will be able to record your video directly within the question on Vervoe by simply clicking “Record Video”.
 You can also record your video on your mobile device and upload to Vervoe.
 Please note you will be able to record and re-record as many times as you like before submitting.

-All RMIT staff are offered professional development opportunities as part of their employment.
+Vice-Chancellor's Research Fellows are offered tailored professional development opportunities as part of their employment.

 RMIT wants to ensure our people have the flexibility to take care of their life just as they take care of work.
 The University supports flexible work arrangements and will also consider requests for part-time positions.